304 results

 Balch discusses the Women's International League for Peace and Freedom's stand on the need for women on the League of Nations' Mandates Commission in order to protect the interests of women.

 Marshall tells Glücklich about efforts to hold an international women's congress in collaboration with other women's groups and discusses the possibility of having a peace delegation meet with Mussolini and the Pope.
+She includes notes for Jane Addams in the margins.

 The Women's International League for Peace and Freedom's Swedish Section calls on women to use their influence for world peace.